 There’s no doubt that this year will bring numerous challenges for healthcare organisations, but the sector cannot slow down its progress toward achieving the Quintuple Aim.
 With innovative AI solutions, organisations can make a meaningful impact in three key areas: collaborative care, the tech-enabled workforce, and health equity.

 During 2022, we saw health systems make valiant efforts as they strive to achieve the Quintuple Aim against a backdrop of higher patient volumes, severe staff shortages, and shrinking margins.

 In 2023, it’s likely that we’ll see growing pressure to reduce costs as margins stay low and economic uncertainty continues.
-However, organizations cannot focus on one aim at the expense of the others.
-Across healthcare, organizations must maintain a steadfast commitment to enhancing patient experiences, managing population health more effectively, improving clinician wellbeing, and advancing health equity.
+However, organisations cannot focus on one aim at the expense of the others.
+Across healthcare, organisations must maintain a steadfast commitment to enhancing patient experiences, managing population health more effectively, improving clinician wellbeing, and advancing health equity.

-With AI-powered healthcare technology, organizations can tackle their current challenges, positively impact all five aims, and accelerate healthcare transformation in 2023 and beyond.
-Here are three trends that we expect to define healthcare over the next 12 months, and the role AI will play in helping organizations withstand increasing pressures and move forward with confidence.
+With AI-powered healthcare technology, organisations can tackle their current challenges, positively impact all five aims, and accelerate healthcare transformation in 2023 and beyond.
+Here are three trends that we expect to define healthcare over the next 12 months, and the role AI will play in helping organisations withstand increasing pressures and move forward with confidence.

 1: Care will become more connected and collaborative

 Many organisations are already making significant progress toward breaking down silos within health systems and across the broader healthcare ecosystem.
 They’re seeing the value of having a single platform to connect people, information, and AI services across a vast and ever-expanding network to accelerate the development and deployment of powerful healthcare AI innovations.